Archer03/react-create-conveyor/README.md

   return <button onClick={() => setCount(count + 1)}>B{count}</button>
 }

-// use map to rebuild a new selected object
+// use v, pass key & value to select a new mapping object
 // use state to get values from root state
 // use memo to cache calculation
 // use task to define any assignment method